AlexanderAlatorreGovea/node-js/README.md

-This is a nodeJs course to go over some of the nodeJS concepts.
+This is a nodeJs refresher from scratch.
+This is to go back and get a refresher on concepts that I may have forgotten.